gsblinkhorn/CatBot/README.md

 Change the paths for each of the necessary storage structures - local directory and csv

 ### 'Bot Parameters'
-After creating your own Reddit bot, store the necessary values here
+After creating your own Reddit bot ([Instructions Here](http://pythonforengineers.com/build-a-reddit-bot-part-1/)), store the necessary values here

 ### 'Known Emails & Mailing Lists'
 Email addresses should be stored as strings.
 These addresses can then be stored in a list of addresses.
 This list will be what is passed to the program.